 Lenders will require proof of down payment prior to approving a loan.
 Down payments can come from three sources:

-- Personal Savings – If you are going to use personal savings for a down payment, it is ideal to have the money in the appropriate account no less than 30 days prior to applying for a mortgage, as this will allow time for the appropriate bank statements to be processed.
+- Personal Savings: If you are using personal savings for a down payment, it is ideal to have the money in the appropriate account no less than 30 days prior to applying for a mortgage, as this will allow time for the appropriate bank statements to be processed.

-- A gift from a family member – In order to use money given to you as a gift you must provide a gift letter signed by the family member providing the money for down payment.
+- A gift from a family member: When using money given to you as a gift, you must provide a gift letter signed by the family member providing the money for down payment.
 In addition, the appropriate bank records to show either the deposit of the gift money into an account owned by you, or proof of the money an account owned by the family member.

-- RRSP equity – The RRSP home buyers plan allows first-time home buyers to withdraw amounts from a Registered Retirement Savings Plan (RRSP) to purchase or build a home without having to pay tax on the withdrawal.
-As of 2oo9, the maximum withdrawal limit is $25,000.
-For more information on the RRSP Home Buyers Plan click here.
+- RRSP equity: The RRSP home buyers plan allows first-time home buyers to withdraw sums from a Registered Retirement Savings Plan (RRSP) to purchase or build a home without having to pay tax on the withdrawal.
+As of 2009, the maximum withdrawal limit is $25,000.
+For more information on the RRSP Home Buyers Plan, visit our HBP page.

-Any combination of the three above can be used in conjunction with each other to raise the required amount of money to afford a down payment.
-If you are unable to raise a down payment, it may be possible to complete a flex-down payment, however this is undesirable as you will be charged hefty financing charges.
+Any combination of these three sources can be applied towards a down payment.
+If you are unable to raise the necessary funds, it may be possible to complete a flex-down payment.
+However, this is a less-than-ideal solution, as it will incur steep financing charges.